NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`alpha` [`number`]**
 —
-The loss factor $\alpha_n$ in the diagonal response (note that there is no 2π factor).
+The loss factor $\alpha_n$ in the diagonal response.
+Note that this parameter is dimensionless and contains no 2π factor.

 **`bias` [`vector3`]**
 —
-Gyrotropy vector describing the direction of the static biasing magnetic field.
-The magnitude is ignored.
+Vector specifying the orientation of the gyrotropic response.
+Unlike the similarly-named `bias` parameter in `gyrotropic-lorentzian-susceptibility` or `gyrotropic-drude-susceptibility`, the magnitude is ignored; the relevant precession frequencies are instead determined by `sigma` and `frequency`, described above.

 ### geometric-object